joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Introduce Task to run commands
+- CommandHandler is too big and quite difficult to test.
 - What to test for the `CommandHandler`?
 - Have different command handler based on the command
 - Decouple the logic of command handlers from the GenServer implementation